WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-02-12-net-standard-getting-started.md

 author: Wolfgang Ofner
 categories: [Programming]
 tags: [NET, NET Core, NET Standard, 'C#']
+description: Today, some of my colleagues had a discussion about .NET Standard.
+Is it a new framework, an extension to classic .NET framework, or to .NET Core?
 ---
 Today, some of my colleagues had a discussion about .Net Standard.
 Is it a new framework, an extension to classic .Net framework, or to .Net core?
 Confusion was great and in today&#8217;s post, I would like to shed light on the matter.